International Association Of Machinists & Aerospace Workers

 How does International Association Of Machinists & Aerospace Workers spend its money?

 International Association Of Machinists & Aerospace Workers directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to International Association Of Machinists & Aerospace Workers tax-deductible?